andreiursulean/hubble/Problem-2/README.md

 ## Bash Magic

-Write a bash script that takes the csv file from problem 1, `teams.csv`, and makes a summary of the information in another csv file named `summary.csv`
+Write a **BASH script** that takes the CSV file from Problem 1 (`teams.csv`) as input and outputs a summary of the information in another CSV file.

-The second csv will have the name `summary.csv` and will contain the number of teams from each country and it will have the following format:
+The output CSV will have the name `summary.csv` and will contain the number of teams from each country in the following format:
-`country,number of teams`
-Ex:

 ```
+country,teams
 Romania,1
+...
 ```

+Feel free to use a dummy file as input if you have not (yet) solved Problem 1.